UP | HOME

 • All prices in the economy will increase drastically, as they always do when gasoline prices rise.

-• Everybody will have to start living by more local means (people can no longer buy things from so far away), and the world will start to feel much bigger than it did around the late 20th and early 21st century.
+• Everybody will have to start living by more local means (people can no longer buy things from so far away).
+The world will feel much bigger than it did around the late 20th and early 21st century.

-• Bicycles and horses & carriages will become the new dominant forms of local transportation in some places.
+• Bicycles and horses & carriages will become the dominant forms of local transportation in many places.

-• Electric vehicles will probably be used in wealthier places that could’ve afforded to buy EVs and have sufficient EV infrastructure.
+• Electric vehicles will probably be used in wealthier places that could or can afford to buy EVs and have sufficient EV infrastructure.

 • Gasoline-powered plane flights will no longer occur.